fresheneesz/bip-efficient-bitcoin-vaults/pos/bip-pushoutputstack.md

 ### Abstract

-This BIP proposes a new tapscript opcode, OP_PUSHOUTPUTSTACK, which allows an input's script to pass data onto the script for particular outputs.
+This BIP proposes a new tapscript opcode, OP_PUSHOUTPUTSTACK (*OP_POS for short*), which allows an input's script to pass data onto the script for particular outputs.
 The extension has applications for efficient bitcoin vaults, among other things.

 This could either be activated using a tapscript OP_SUCCESSx opcode or less efficiently as a traditional OP_NOPx opcode.